alielw/APS-NGS-day2-PM/README.md

 ---

-## PRACTICAL - 3.Filter expression data
+## PRACTICAL - 3.
+Filter expression data

 Genes with very low counts across all samples provide little evidence for differential expression.
 From a biological point of view, a gene must be expressed at some minimal level before it is likely to be translated into a protein or to be biologically important.
 Therefore, we need to filter genes with biologically irrelevant expression.